Penncil/pda/README.md

 ### How to install the pda package
 There are several ways in which one could install the `pda` package.

-1. [Q: do we need to setup the environment for C++ first?]

-2. In RStudio, create a new project: File -> New Project... -> New Directory -> New Project.
+1. In RStudio, create a new project: File -> New Project... -> New Directory -> New Project.

-3. Execute the following R code:
+2. Execute the following R code:

 ```r
 # Install the latest version of PDA in R: